GoldpawsStuff/ClassicWorldMapEnhanced/README.md

 [ ![Become a Patreon](http://azeriteui.com/img/social-media-buttons-patreon-small.jpg) ](https://www.patreon.com/AzeriteUI)

 Simple addon for WoW Classic that makes the WorldMap a little easier to work with, and adds some quality of life features.
-It currently has no settings.
+It currently has no user configurable settings.

-Though the features slightly overlap, this addon is fully compatible with AzeriteUI for WoW Classic.
-It will enhance the map further with the additional features this addon has.

 ## **Features:**
-- Shrinks the WorldMap down to a manageable size.
+- Shrinks the world mapp down to a manageable size.
-- Prevents the WorldMap from blocking out the world visually.
+- Prevents the world map from blocking out the world visually.
-- Prevents the WorldMap from blocking user movement and input when map is visible.
+- Prevents the world map from blocking user movement and input when map is visible.
 - Makes the map slightly transparent when the player is moving, to easier spot mobs and hostile players.
 - Shows player- and mouse cursor coordinates.
+- Shows zone quest levels.

 ## **Pledge to our work:**
 * Patreon: [www.patreon.com/AzeriteUI](https://www.patreon.com/azeriteui)